xyt-2/indie-pop-songs-analysis/README.md

 ### Setting Up the Conda Environment

 1. **Clone the Repository**: First, clone this repository to your local machine using:

+2.  **Create the Conda Environment**: Navigate to the cloned repository directory and create a Conda environment using the `environment.yml` file provided:

+3. **Activate the Environment**: Before running the project, activate the newly created environment:

+Now, you are ready to run the project within this environment.

 ## Instructions on how to install the required libraries